Never Answer Calls from These Area Codes: Scam Phone Numbers Guide

-These days, phone scammers are getting smarter—and trickier.
+Phone scammers are getting smarter with their tactics like AI voice scams.
 And if you’re not careful, they could make big bucks off of you, the unsuspecting caller.
-Aside from hanging up if you hear this four-word phrase, there’s something else you can do to avoid becoming a victim.
+Aside from hanging up if you hear this four-word phrase, there’s something else you can do to avoid becoming a victim and to keep up with your smartphone security and privacy.

 Certain area codes can warn potential targets that the call isn’t safe, according to Joseph Steinberg, CEO of SecureMySocial.
-Although scam callers once used a 900 number, they’ve changed their methods as the general public has caught on.
-Now, many scam phone numbers have the area code 809, which originates in the Caribbean.
+Although scam callers once used a 900 number, they’ve changed their methods as the general public became aware of their tactic.
+Now, many scam phone numbers have different area codes, including 809, which originates in the Caribbean.

-Still, to keep the public off their trail, scammers hide behind other numbers, as well.
+Another area code to look out for may look like it’s coming from the United States, but isn’t.
 “Criminals have been known to use caller IDs with the area code 473, which appears to be domestic, but is actually the area code for the island of Grenada,” Steinberg says.
 Watch out for these phone call scams that could steal your money, too.

 By the way, those calls add up fast.
-You could be charged at least $5 per minute for taking a call from any of these foreign countries, according to AARP.
-Plus, scammers can swindle you out of your money through phony timeshares, cruises, or fake stories about danger or money problems. iPhone scams and Uber scams are also on the rise, making Apple fans and Uber users alike more wary.
-These are the Uber scams you need to watch out for.
+You could be charged for taking a call from any of these foreign countries, according to AARP.
+Plus, scammers can swindle you out of your money through phony vacation scams and fake stories about danger or money problems. iPhone scams and Uber scams are also on the rise, making Apple fans and Uber users alike more wary.
+Make sure you know how to avoid Uber scams and how to stop spam texts on your phone.

 To play it extra safe, Steinberg recommends never answering or returning a call from a number you don’t recognize.
 If you actually know the person, they can always leave a voicemail.
 “Remember that it’s unlikely that someone you do not know—who is in distress at a location with which you are not familiar—would dial a random number in another country and ask you to help them,” he says.
 “They would call the police.”